-- 9.1 The Committee shall be appointed by the Board from amongst the Non-Executive directors of the Trust and shall consist of not less than three members, all of whom shall have voting rights.
-The Trust Chair shall not be a member of the Committee. - 9.2 At least one member of the Audit Committee must have recent and relevant financial experience. - 9.3 One non-executive director member will be the Chair of the Committee and, in their absence, another non-executive member will be nominated by the others present to deputise for the Chair. - 9.4 The Director of Finance, Director of Corporate Services and the Chief Operating Officer or their deputy should normally attend all Audit Committee meetings, with the Chief Executive invited to attend at least annually to discuss with the Audit Committee the process for assurance that supports the Annual Governance Statement. - 9.5 The non-executive Chair of the Quality Committee should be invited to attend all Audit Committee meetings. - 9.6 Other executive directors should be invited to attend when the Committee is discussing areas of risk or operation that are the responsibility of that director. - 9.7 The appropriate Internal and External Audit representatives and a Local Counter Fraud representative shall normally attend all meetings.
+- 9.2 At least one member of the Audit Committee must have recent and relevant financial experience. - 9.3 One non-executive director member will be the Chair of the Committee and, in their absence, another non-executive member will be nominated by the others present to deputise for the Chair. - 9.4 The Director of Finance, Director of Corporate Affairs or their deputy should normally attend all Audit Committee meetings, with the Chief Executive invited to attend at least annually to discuss with the Audit Committee the process for assurance that supports the Annual Governance Statement. - 9.5 The non-executive Chair of the Quality Governance Committee should be invited to attend all Audit Committee meetings. - 9.6 Other executive directors should be invited to attend when the Committee is discussing areas of risk or operation that are the responsibility of that director. - 9.7 The appropriate Internal and External Audit representatives and a Local Counter Fraud representative shall normally attend all meetings.
 At least once a year the Audit Committee should meet privately with the External and Internal Auditors.